 Zinfandel is a fruity and bold red wine which pairs perfectly with grilled meats, pasta and many vegetarian dishes.
 It is a versatile grape variety that can be made in several different styles.
-Each of these styles pair with different dishes.
 In this wine guide you will learn more about the different styles of Zinfandel and the best food pairings for each of them.

 Zinfandel, known as Primitivo, is a black-skinned grape variety originally from Croatia.
 It gives bold, fruity red wine with spicy notes.
 Zinfandel wines are usually medium or full-bodied with medium-high acidity.
 The alcohol level is high, often over 15%.
 Higher alcohol gives the wine more body and a thicker, almost oily, texture.

 Zinfandel wines have characteristic jammy fruit flavours of blackberry, plum, blueberry and sometimes strawberry.
 These fruity aromas are combined with tobacco, cinnamon and spices.
 Zinfandel wines usually have a touch of sweetness and lean on the sweeter side of red wine.

 Zinfandel is one of the main grape varieties grown in California.
 Most wine makers in The Golden State allow the grape to ripen, which is why Zinfandel wines from this region have characteristic high levels of alcohol, intense fruit flavours and high sugar levels.
 The ripening also reduces tannins and acidity in the wine, making it smooth and sweet.

 Note: Most American Zinfandel wines are made in the popular New World style: smooth, slightly sweet, smokey and jammy.

 Zinfandel, sometimes called "Zin", can be made in many different styles.
 The most common Zinfandel styles are:

 One of the most popular styles of Zinfandel is the bold red style, with firm tannins and rich fruit flavours.
 This style can be made of very ripe or even overripe grapes, giving the wine a taste and texture that reminds of syrup.
 Fruit flavours of blackberry and plum are usually present and very intense.
 This style is almost always made with American and/or French oak, often new oak, which adds spiciness to the wine.
 The alcohol level is high.